soroushh/takeaway-challenge/README.md

 The process of receiving the order by message and handling it is not included here.
 We will make the order manually every time.

+We will write the irb tests(feature tests.)

+require "./lib/customer.rb"

+customer = Customer.new(1234)

+,,,, Now we are able to make a customer with a phone number."

+,,,, In the next step, we must be able to make a restaurant.

+require "./lib/customer.rb"

+customer = Customer.new(1234)

+require "./lib/restaurent.rb"

+restaurant = Restaurent.new()

+,,,, In the next step, we should be able to add a food with its price to the restaurant's object and we can  see the restaurant's list of foods.

+require "./lib/restaurent.rb"

+restaurant = Restaurent.new()

+restaurant.add("green dish","20")

+restaurant.list()

+,,,, In the next step, we should be able to define an order_manager.

+require "./lib/order_manager.rb"

+order_manager = Order_manager.new()

+In the next step, the order_manager should send a message to the customer and send the list of restaurant menu to the customer.

+order_manager.ask_order(restaurant, customer)

+1. My twilio phone number, my phone number, my twilio account_sid and my twilio auth_token are saved as environment variables to be secure for github publishing.
+2. I am making a free Twilio account, so I am able to send message to myself only, so my phone number which is already saved as an instance variable is used to make a new customer.

+so the next feature test will be the below thing:

+require "./lib/customer.rb"

+customer = Customer.new(ENV['MY_NUMBER'])

+require "./lib/restaurent.rb"

+restaurant = Restaurent.new()

+restaurant.add("green dish","20")

+require "./lib/order_manager.rb"

+order_manager = Order_manager.new()

+order_manager.ask_order(restaurant, customer)

+After using the above commands in irb, I am supposed to receive a message on my phone, Asking me about the order I want to make. so, we command the code in "irb" to see what happens.

+After the previous steps, we suppose we have the order of a customer in a string including the number of each dish, name of dish, and finally the sum of the number of all dishes e.g. 1, meat dish, 2, pesceterian, 3. at first, we want an error when the sum of the dishes is not correct. so, as a feature test in irb, we will have the following:

+require "./lib/customer.rb"

+customer = Customer.new(ENV['MY_NUMBER'])

+require "./lib/restaurent.rb"

+restaurant = Restaurant.new()

+restaurant.add("green dish","20")

+restaurant.add("meat dish","25")

+restaurant.add("red dish", "30")

+require "./lib/order_manager.rb"

+order_manager = Order_manager.new()

+order_manager.confirmation_sending(restaurant,"1,green dish,2,meat dish,5")

+Now, we want to send a message to a customer and say the order was placed and the food will be delivered in 1 hour from now.

+require "./lib/customer.rb"

+customer = Customer.new(ENV['MY_NUMBER'])

+require "./lib/order_manager.rb"

+restaurant = Order_manager.new()

+require "./lib/restaurent.rb"

+restaurant = Restaurant.new()

+restaurant.add("green dish","20")

+restaurant.add("meat dish","25")

+restaurant.add("red dish", "30")

+order_manager.confirmation_sending(customer,  "1, meat dish, 4, pesceterian, 5")

+After the above commands done on the irb, I should receive a message telling that my order was placed and it will be delivered in an hour.